sseleznevqa/locatine/README.md

 **iframe** that is in order to find element inside an iframe

-**return_locator** true is returning the locator if element instead of element.
+**return_locator** true is returning the locator of the element instead of element.
 Use with care if attributes of your elements are dynamic and you are in a learning mode.

 ## Other ways to use find